 If I could have this conflict resolve in any way possible, my mother would be here and 49 again.
 We would be like true wins, and I would get to experience her strongest years again on a new level.
 She would be here to grow old with me, my best friend (her “other daughter”), and my partner (her American Ninja training partner).
 We would watch my nephew and his family grow up, if not old, and we’d have many more laughs that were so good they made us cry.

 Sometimes what we want isn’t possible, and we have to look for what’s close.
-I can still grow old with Wendi, Peter, Justin, his wife and their kids.
-I also have a huge extended and chosen famiy that knew my mom and that keeps her alive for me.
+I can still grow old with my best friend(s), my personal partner, my nephew, his wife, and their kids.
+I also have a huge extended and chosen family that knew my mom and that keeps her alive for me.
 Their relationships with her strengthened our bond.
 Now, it’s up to us to continue her legacy of love, laughter, and strength.
 Some ways I can do this are:

 - Continue our genealogy research